 For Students Considering Law School

-Most students, when entering law school and beginning a legal career, have had little exposure to the practice of law beyond what they know from television shows and feature films.
+Most students, upon entering law school and beginning a legal career, have had little exposure to the practice of law beyond what they know from television shows and feature films.
 Yet despite this relative lack of knowledge, many may embark on a costly and demanding course of study without exploring its professional and personal suitability.
 Before you begin the process of applying to law school, it is often a wise idea to evaluate your skills, abilities, interests, and goals.
 For example, you may want to ask yourself some of the following questions to ascertain whether a legal career is a good fit for you:

 - Are you a strong writer?